 The day had started out innocently enough.
-While Evan repaired the bolt and hinge on the chicken coop door, our kids Emily and Alyd and I fed the two amiable gray donkeys apples from the orchard.
-We humans are all wearing a variety of ill-fitting raincoats and rubber boots borrowed from overflowing hooks and shelves lining the wall of the farmhouse mud room.
+While Evan repaired the bolt and hinge on the chicken coop door, our kids Emily and Alyd and I fed the two amiable grey donkeys apples from the orchard.
+We humans are all wearing a variety of ill-fitting raincoats and rubber boots borrowed from overflowing hooks and shelves lining the wall of the farmhouse mudroom.
 This organic farm, with its walnut grove and bird sanctuary, is miles from the closest town and by now we’re feeling like old hands at this mucking about business.
 No one is bothered by how they look, not even 18-year-old, red-haired Emily who has been known to moan on more than one occasion about our family’s serious lack of fashion sense.

 Evan calls us over to admire his work, proudly opening and closing the door of the coop several times to celebrate his accomplishment.
 Not bad for a man whose work days are usually spent dealing with rebellious teens, upset parents, and the occasional police officer and social worker.

 That’s when we notice the hens dashing their way to freedom into the nearby woods.
 Evan isn’t worried.
-He remembers our farmer host Katherine telling him he could let the hens run free while he worked on the coop and all he’d have to do was set out the bucket of kitchen scraps and call the birds and they’d come back to the coop immediately.
+He remembers our farmer host Katherine telling him he could let the hens run free while he worked on the coop and all he’d have to do was set out the bucket of kitchen scraps and call the birds, and they’d come back to the coop immediately.

-This is obviously news to the hens.
+This is apparently news to the hens.

 The four of us rush off, chasing the birds with our human version of their dash and dart technique.
 We try to work out strategies, circling the birds as they burst from behind face-scratching branches and promptly separate, heading in opposite directions under bushes.
 Freckle-faced, nine-year-old Alyd is the only one who can scoot in after them.
-Two of the birds hop out and, oh my god, it looks like the reddish one is actually bouncing over that huge slippery rock.
+Two of the birds hop out and, oh my god, it looks like the reddish one is bouncing over that huge slippery rock.
 “Ouch!
 Watch it!”
 Emily yells at Alyd.
 He had pushed aside a branch in his path as he ran after the old brown hen, letting the branch swing loose behind him and smacking Emily on the side of the head.
 I can hear Evan off to my right, calling out in a falsely friendly voice, “Here, chicky chicky.”

 Note: Add the following information to my “Things I’ve learned working on organic farms” list: Hens are fast; they are not cute clucking birds but mean-spirited, teasing creatures who can make humans looks stupid; and they don’t herd well.

 The only sentient being enjoying himself is Alyd.
 Considering how often he moans about the gardening, weeding, wood carting, and cleaning up chores he must do as his share of our volunteer work holiday on different organic farms, we have actually found a job he loves: chasing ex-chickens.
-We finally corner two of the birds and put the poor traumatized creatures into the newly secure coop, returning to the farmhouse in defeat to confess to Katherine that the rest of her hens are still running loose.
+We finally corner two of the birds and put the poor traumatised creatures into the newly secure coop, returning to the farmhouse in defeat to confess to Katherine that the rest of her hens are still running loose.

 The Beginning of Our Round-the-World Trip

-Picking up donkey dung was not an activity I ever imagined myself doing, and liking, when our family began planning our round-the-world backpacking trip.
+Picking up donkey dung was not an activity I ever imagined myself doing, and liking when our family began planning our round-the-world backpacking trip.
 I’ve got a good life and know it.
 Emily and Alyd are terrific kids who aren’t afraid to ask questions and—for the most part—can clean up after themselves, literally and figuratively.
-Evan and I have been together for a long time and although we’re too urban in our living to call ourselves hippies, we both have strong roots in all that word represents: freedom, love, adventure, change.
+Evan and I have been together for a long time, and although we’re too urban in our living to call ourselves hippies, we both have strong roots in all that word represents: freedom, love, adventure, change.